 Do I need a proctor for my exams?

-Typically exams are given through the Angel Learning Management System and don’t require a proctor.
+Typically exams are given through the Desire2Learn System and don’t require a proctor.
 However, exams may need to be proctored as determined by your instructor.

 Can my spouse upload/post/help with assignments?